 How does Airbnb affect my current mortgage?

+If you plan to use your house as an Airbnb host, you must disclose this to your lender.
 For residential mortgages you will need to approach your lender and explain how you intend to utilise Airbnb.

 The level of Airbnb usage as explained above will determine their reaction.

 You will need your lender to provide a ‘consent to let’ to allow lettings from Airbnb.
+To grant a ‘consent to let,’ most lenders will charge an arrangement fee.

 Can I change my buy to let over to Airbnb?